Alabama Rot

 What do we know about Alabama Rot?

-We also know that over the last three years more cases are reported between November and May than June to October.
+We also know that over the last three years, more cases have been reported between November and May than between June and October.

-There have been cases of Alabama Rot confirmed in many counties across the UK, which means that at the moment there are no areas that dog owners should avoid walking their pets.
+There have been cases of Alabama Rot confirmed in many counties across the UK, which means that at the moment there are no areas where dog owners should avoid walking their pets.

 Is there anything you can do to prevent Alabama Rot?